The Anti-Chomsky Reader: Reception

 John Feffer accused Collier and Horowitz of blatant dishonesty and has stated that they wrote the book to attack Chomsky because their careers were failing after their popularity died out during the Clinton administration years.
 Feffer also added that they had to make a dishonest living creating fictitious allegations of liberal bias in academia.

+James Lannigan and Neil McLaughlin wrote that David Horowitz was a "crusader against radical professors", and aside from compiling The Anti-Chomsky Reader, he'd also included Chomsky in The 101 Most Dangerous Professors.